destilabs/mcp-doctor/CONTRIBUTING.md

 - Follow PEP 8 guidelines
 - Use Black for code formatting
 - Use isort for import sorting
+ - Use Ruff for linting and import rules
 - Add type hints where possible
 - Write descriptive docstrings